quick-lint/quick-lint-js/docs/CODE_SIGNING.md

 1. [Create a self-signed CA for code signing][macos-create-ca].
 2. [Create a certificate for code signing][macos-create-cert].

 You will also need a GnuPG key.
+Generate one with an RSA key of at least 4096 bits.

 ## Creating signing files